dannycab/phy481msu/assignments/homework1.md

 <h3 style="color:purple">This homework is tentative until this message is removed.</h3>

+**Preface: Homework in this class is a very large part of the learning experience (and a large fraction of your grade!).
+The homework might look long, but that is because it not really serving as a check on whether you are getting things from lecture.
+It also meant to help you learn the material, the importance of different aspects of the material, and the implications of the material on your future work.
+So there will typically be longer descriptions in the problem statements.
+The work you are being asked to do is no longer than a standard lecture course, but the kinds of questions might be different.
+We strongly encourage you to work together (and with Dennis and Danny) on these homework problems, but you must turn in your own work.**

 # Homework 1 (Due September 9th)

 Homework 1 emphasizes the mathematical formalism and related thinking that you will draw on in class.
 This homework focuses on Sections 1.1-1.4 of Griffiths, which covers differential, integral, and vector calculus.
 It also serves as an introduction to using [Jupyter notebooks](http://jupyter.org), which you will use on most homework assignments.
 With regard to computation on this homework, you will be using the [sympy](http://sympy.org) library, which allows you to perform symbolic manipulations (like Mathematica), and the [matplotlib](http://matplotlib.org/) library, which allows you to plot different kinds of figures.
 For this homework, there are several videos that you can draw on (referenced below) to help you.